Plan B for PANS

 Outputs · What it produces

-A starting place shaped to your kid’s specific profile
+A synthesis shaped to your kid’s specific profile

 ↺ Feedback loop

 Your family's journey feeds back into the library.
-The 100th family's read benefits from what the first 99 contributed.
-More people in → more studies funded → faster to solutions, for everyone.
+The 100th family's synthesis benefits from what the first 99 contributed.
+More families in → sharper patterns → faster to answers, for everyone.

-A real starting place, not silence.
+A real plan, not silence.
 Sharpened with every family.
 Together we get out.

 § 03 · The center